ritaNDU/catsocial-assignment6-ritamerhej/README.md

 ## How I Got Organized

 I drew a plan for my app on pen and paper.
-I then figured out hoe the data should flow in the app, and what data was needed and what was its architecture.
+I then figured out how the data should flow in the app, and what data was needed and what was its architecture.
 Then, I started implementing each feature one by one.

 ## Challenges Faced

 ### Design

 I have no taste in design.
 It was really hard to figure out what design looked good, especially for a kids app and I don't think I got it perfectly right.
-At the end I came up with a design that kids might like.
+At the end, after some googling and after checkimg out some designs, I came up with a design that kids might like.

-### Autentication
+### Authentication

 The token was not being loaded properly on app start.
 At the end I figured out that the issue was with the useEffect.

 ### Posts and Users fetching

 As sorting and filtering was not handled by the api as I needed it, I had a rough time fetching posts and users and adding pagination.
-At the end, I added a big limit to be able to fetch all users.
+At the end, I added a big limit for posts to be able to fetch all posts while keeping pagination functional.
+I wanted to create my own api with flask, but I ran out of time.
 There's still a bug.
-If you create a new user, and that new user creates a post, and that post is the 16th, it won't show on the user's profile.
-I coouldn't find a way to fix this.
+If you create a new user, and that new user creates a post, and that post is the 16th (limit + 1), it won't show on the user's profile.
+I couldn't find a way to fix this while keeping pagination.

 ### Notification Problem